saakhoury/saakhoury/README.md

 - Built a Self-Supervised GNN Recommender System as an internal tool for NGen Canada
 - Learning Complex ML/AI Concepts from BackPropagation to Quant Strategies
 - Developed an AI-Driven GDP Forecasting Tool for Industry Analysis
-- Currently building a self-driving rover
+- Currently Building a Self-Driving Rover
 <!--  -->